ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 [Note: L0 devices (encryption is done on the host machine device driver or the MOSIP device service) and L1 (capable of performing encryption in device’s trusted module]

 Registration Device can only be registered if they exist in the list of white-listed devices.
-For white-listed devices, Refer <Link>.
+For white-listed devices, [Refer section 5.3](#53-device-management-).
 Once a device is registered, a unique device code is generated for each device.
 For Registration devices, the code comes from the white-list table.

 Once the device is registered, there details should not be changed.
 However, an Admin can change the status of the device.
 The device can have three different statuses: Registered, Retired, and Revoked.
 Once retired, a device can be re-registered by updating the its status, although same is not the case of Revoked devices as they cannot be re-registered once revoked.
 Any creation and modification in the details of a Device is maintained in a history table to future references.